vikash390/olake-docs/kubernetes/README.md

-# Setup Olake Sync as a Kubernetes CronJob
+# Setup OLake Sync as a Kubernetes CronJob

-This guide details the process for deploying and managing an Olake data synchronization task as a scheduled Kubernetes CronJob.
-This configuration uses standard Kubernetes resources (ConfigMaps, PVC, CronJob) to automate recurring Olake `sync` operations using a pre-generated catalog.
+This guide details the process for deploying and managing an OLake data synchronization task as a scheduled Kubernetes CronJob.
+This configuration uses standard Kubernetes resources (ConfigMaps, PVC, CronJob) to automate recurring OLake `sync` operations using a pre-generated streams.

 ## Prerequisites